kriskirla/AllProjects/README.md

 # Future Projects:
 - Actual Machine Learning.
 Currently Chalbot will only learn if you teach it, not really "learning" per se.
 This feature will be added as soon as I learn more about AI in university.
 - Speech recognition.
 This makes talking with Chakbot possible instead of inputting with keyboard

+# Other two programs
+The other programs were created a few years ago, which inspired the functionalities of Chakbot.